 - For cotton curtains, we recommend washing them every two to three months.

 If you have any reservations about cleaning your curtains or drapery, don’t hesitate to reach out to a professional dry cleaner for assistance.
 They have the knowledge and experience to properly handle every type of fabric and restore it to pristine condition.

 Order Custom Curtains From Spiffy Spools

-Now that you know how to wash curtains and drapes, order a custom window treatment from Spiffy Spools today.
+Now that you know how to wash and clean curtains and drapes, order a custom window treatment from Spiffy Spools today.
 With over 1,000 fabrics to choose from, we make it easy to design curtains that fit your exact specifications.
 Explore our site to find the perfect options for your home!
 Or, if you have any questions about what drapery style or type is right for your needs, don’t hesitate to contact us for an expert recommendation.